Office Of Foreign Assets Control (OFAC) Licensing And Litigation

-But, SDNs are not the only ones who can get into trouble for running afoul of the International Emergency Economic Powers Act (IEEPA), the Trading With the Enemy Act (TWEA) and the various other statutes under which OFAC derives its enforcement authority.
+But, SDNs are not the only ones who can get into trouble for running afoul of the International Emergency Economic Powers Act (IEEPA), the Trading with the Enemy Act (TWEA) and the various other statutes under which OFAC derives its enforcement authority.
 Creditors seeking to undertake collection efforts and foreclose on SDNs’ property can face civil or criminal charges under IEEPA, TWEA and other statutes as well.
 With the potential for millions of dollars in fines and decades in prison, SDNs and creditors alike must exercise extreme caution when pursuing any transactions involving assets that have been blocked by OFAC.
-Contact our OFAC law firm today to discuss the specifics of your case.

 While much of our current OFAC practice relates to SDNs who are citizens of Venezuela and who have been labeled as narcotics traffickers, we also handle matters involving SDNs from other South American nations and countries worldwide who have been designated based upon their alleged involvement in state-sponsored terrorism and other activities targeted by OFAC.